Google business profile optimization: how to do it in 2024 [13 ranking steps]

 - Do not add regulated products or services such as alcohol, gambling, tobacco, pharmaceuticals, and financial and medical services.
 Google does not allow them.

 If you submit products that violate the policy, it may result in the removal of your product catalog along with all the products you listed, including those that are not in violation.

 In addition to product descriptions and customer reviews, Google also offers the Questions & Answers portion in Google My Business.
 But the caveat here is that anyone can ask and answer questions.

-When anyone could just submit an answer to a particular question, incorrect answers can end up on your page.
-That is why it is critical that you review questions so that you can provide correct answers before anyone could provide a wrong answer.
+When anyone can just submit an answer to a particular question, incorrect answers can end up on your page.
+That is why it is critical that you review questions so that you can provide correct answers before anyone else can provide a wrong answer.

-By subscribing to the GMB Crush annual package, you will gain instant entry to a set of 52 video tutorials.
+By subscribing to the GMB Crush annual package, you will gain instant access to a set of multiple video tutorials.
 These tutorials cover a variety of optimization procedures, including step-by-step instructions on how to leverage prompt engineering with Chat GPT.
 This will enable you to create impactful FAQ sections, Google posts, and other essential content to elevate your Google business profile optimization strategy.

 Here are some tips on how to make the Questions & Answers portion work for your local business: